mangal-singh001/Aerial-Object-Classification-Detection/README.md

 ## 📊 Dataset Summary

-A short overview of the dataset is available in `dataset_summary.csv`.
+A dataset summary is available in `dataset_summary.csv`.

-Typical structure:
+Typical folder structure:

 ```
 Data/